fernandotonacoder/continuous-learning-portfolio/README.md

 You can view the full collection of certificates and course documentation through the link below:

 👉 [View Portfolio (external link)](https://drive.proton.me/urls/R6HZM9KFF0#2yzapUekqvIq)
-*Note: If the link is broken or unavailable, browse the `/certificates` folder directly in this repository.*
+*Note: If the link is broken or unavailable, browse the `/Fernando Tona - Continuous Learning Portfolio (YYYY-MM-DD)` folder directly in this repository.*

 ---